Coiot/cbr-main/src/albums/episode2.md

     like that huge one running through the middle of Nubia.
 Unfortunately for Minoa, they did bring some warriors along for the ride, and Phaistos looks unilaterally doomed.
-Minoa do have another settler waiting to replace the city should the worst come to pass — now hopefully they remember how to move it.
+Minoa do have another settler waiting to replace the city should the worst come to pass—now hopefully they remember how to move it.
 Libya hover around Cyrenaica, whistling awkwardly.</p>"
 - scene_number: "17"
   scene_title: Friday I’m At War